-- (a) Candidates for the PhD Degree are required to take the following courses:
+Candidates for the PhD Degree are required to take the following courses:

-- (b) Principles of Research Methodology;
+- (a) Principles of Research Methodology;

-- (c) Advanced Research Methods;
+- (b) Advanced Research Methods;

-- (d) The Philosophy of the Social Sciences;
+- (c) The Philosophy of the Social Sciences;

-- (e) Current Issues in Management Research.
+- (d) Current Issues in Management Research.

 Candidates may be required to undertake other specified courses.